Introduction

 PUL

 PUL stands out as a targeted treatment modality for BPH, particularly in patients manifesting significant LUTS that adversely affect their quality of life.[4][14]
 Candidates for PUL ideally possess a normal bladder neck and exhibit only minimal enlargement of the prostate's median lobe.
-While historically, the presence of an obstructive median lobe was regarded as a contraindication to treatment, hence its role as a criterion for exclusion in the L.I.F.T study, subsequent findings from the MedLift study have demonstrated that obstructive median lobes can be effectively addressed using the prostatic urethral lift technique, yielding comparable results.[15]
+While historically, the presence of an obstructive median lobe was regarded as a contraindication to treatment, hence its role as a criterion for exclusion in the LIFT study, subsequent findings from the MedLift study have demonstrated that obstructive median lobes can be effectively addressed using the PUL technique, yielding comparable results.[15]

 Recent investigations targeting patients with prominent median lobes undergoing TURP have indicated that individuals with a significant median lobe protrusion into the bladder of 10 mm or more may derive marked benefit from therapeutic interventions targeting this specific form of obstruction.
-The PUL method has been shown to be efficacious independent of the overall prostatic volume or the extent of intravesical prostatic protrusion (IPP), with this efficacy sustained over a 2-year follow-up period.[16]
-Within 1 month postprocedure, 86% of patients reported significant alleviation of symptoms, alongside notable enhancements in maximum urinary flow rate (Qmax), postvoid residual volume (PVR), international prostate symptom score (IPSS), and quality of life measures, with statistical significance (P <0.001).[16]
+The PUL method is efficacious independent of the overall prostatic volume or the extent of intravesical prostatic protrusion, with this efficacy sustained over a 2-year follow-up period.[16]
+Within 1 month postprocedure, 86% of patients reported significant alleviation of symptoms, alongside notable enhancements in maximum urinary flow rate (Qmax), postvoid residual (PVR) volume, international prostate symptom score (IPSS), and quality of life measures, with statistical significance (P <0.001).[16]
+While short-term IPSS improvements are evident, long-term data (>2 years) on targeted median lobe management is scarce.
+Clinicians should evaluate the efficacy of traditional cavitating procedures versus minimally invasive methods for enlarged median lobes rather than modified surgical techniques, especially if they are new to PUL.

 Additionally, data from studies have been documented over a period extending to 5 years, indicating the procedure is optimal for individuals whose prostate volume measures between 20 to 100 cm3.[3][17]
 Residual volumes should ideally not be at significant extremities; however, it has been demonstrated to be effective in volumes between 44 to 488 mL with an average reduction of 139.7 mL.[18]